 Everything else we just toss into our luggage.
 Actually clothing is carefully folded.
 We wrap swimwear and clothing around breakable items like masks and cameras.
-We use small clothing items like socks and undies to stuff into nooks and crannies.
+We use small clothing items like socks and undies to stuff into nooks and crannies when packing for a snorkeling trip.
 Heavy, less fragile items like our snorkeling lights, we place in the bottom of the bag so they cannot hurt other items.

 Locking Your Bag?